EDGE -- Dark matter or astrophysics? Breaking dark matter heating degeneracies with HI rotation in faint dwarf galaxies: Abstract

 \section{Abstract}

-Low-mass dwarf galaxies are expected to showcase pristine, `cuspy' inner dark matter density profiles compared to their stellar sizes, as they form too few stars to significantly drive dark matter heating through supernovae-driven outflows.
+Low-mass dwarf galaxies are expected to reside within dark matter haloes that have a pristine, `cuspy' density profile within their stellar half-light radii.
+This is because they form too few stars to significantly drive dark matter heating through supernova-driven outflows.
 Here, we study such simulated faint systems ($10^4 \leq \Mstar \leq 2 \times 10^6 \, \Msol$) drawn from high-resolution (3 pc) cosmological simulations from the `Engineering Dwarf Galaxies at the Edge of galaxy formation' (EDGE) project.
 We confirm that these objects have steep and rising inner dark matter density profiles at $z=0$, little affected by galaxy formation effects.
 But five dwarf galaxies from the suite also showcase a detectable \hi reservoir ($\Mhi \approx 10^{5}-10^{6} \, \Msol$), analogous to the observed population of faint, \hinospace-bearing dwarf galaxies.
 These reservoirs exhibit episodes of ordered rotation, opening windows for rotation curve analysis.
 Within actively star-forming dwarfs, stellar feedback easily disrupts the tenuous \hi discs ($\vphi \approx 10\, \kmpers$), making rotation short-lived ($\ll 150 \, \Myr$) and more challenging to interpret for dark matter inferences.
-Contrastingly, we highlight a long-lived ($\geq 500 \, \Myr$) and easy-to-interpret \hi rotation curve extending to $\approx 2\, \rhalflight$ in a quiescent dwarf, that has not formed new stars since $z=4$.
-This stable gas disc is supported by an oblate dark matter halo shape that drives high angular momentum gas flows.
-Our results strongly motivate further searches for \hi rotation curves in the observed population of \hinospace-bearing low-mass dwarfs, that provide a key regime to disentangle the respective roles of dark matter microphysics and galaxy formation effects in driving dark matter heating.
+In contrast, we highlight a long-lived ($\geq 500 \, \Myr$) and easy-to-interpret \hi rotation curve extending to $\approx 2\, \rhalflight$ in a quiescent dwarf, that has not formed new stars since $z=4$.
+This stable gas disc is supported by an oblate dark matter halo shape that drives high-angular momentum gas flows.
+Our results strongly motivate further searches for \hi in rotation curves in the observed population of \hinospace-bearing low-mass dwarfs, that provide a key regime to disentangle the respective roles of dark matter microphysics and galaxy formation effects in driving dark matter heating.